SciPhi-AI/synthesizer/README.md

 - **Retriever-Augmented Generation (RAG) Integration:** Make use of an integrated RAG Provider API.
 Also, it comes bundled with an evaluation harness to ground your generated data to real-world datasets.
 - **Textbook Generation Module:** A module to power the generation of RAG-augmented synthetic textbooks straight from a given table of contents.

 ---

-Certainly!
-Let's compress the instructions and address the "default to all" question.

-Regarding setting a default: By default, when a user installs a package via `pip install package-name`, they get the base set of dependencies.
-Any extras must be explicitly requested.
-However, you can guide users to install with all optional dependencies in the README.

-Here's a more concise version:

----